margg00/cinemada-website/README.md

 RESULTS REGRESSION 2:
 RESULTS REGRESSION 3:

-## What role plays the budget of movies in actor success ?
+## What role does the budget of movies play in an actor's success?

-Are high budget movies necessarly producing more popular actor?
+Are high-budget movies necessarily producing more popular actors?
 That's a question that should also be answered.
-First let us have a look at the distribution of our popularity metric bashed on the cumulative budget of the movie actors in our dataset played in during particular phases of their career.
+First, let us have a look at the distribution of our popularity metric based on the cumulative budget of the movie actors in our dataset played during particular phases of their careers.

-### Add 3 plots (success- cumulated movie budget)
+### Add 3 plots (success-cumulated movie budget)